jmmcd/jmmcd.github.com/_posts/2024-03-03-whats-your-pdoom-ai-risk-ai-safety.md

 There have been demonstrations of data exfiltration from air-gapped computers.
 But this shouldn't convince you (perhaps at best, it should plant a seed of doubt) because exfiltration by an outsider from the air-gapped computer is a different scenario from exfiltration by the AI from within.

 But more important, notice that we are simply not in this type of scenario - a single AI in a high-security air-gapped installation with a highly-trained operator.
 Instead we have millions of copies of AIs, with network access and access to operating systems and filesystems, and totally untrained users.
+And many of these users are breezily giving AI systems unconstrained access to filesystems, networks, and credit cards.

 A basic tactic to improve our thinking about containing AI was used by Yudkowsky in *That Alien Message*.
 We have to stop imagining what it's like to be a human implementing safety measures against an agent inside a computer.
 Instead, we should imagine what it's like to be that agent, faced with an army of really stupid and slow humans who think they have control over our power supply and network, despite the massive gaps in their understanding of the physics and code underlying them.